JeffreySarnoff/CatmullRom.jl/README.md

 ## Open and Closed Curves

-CatmullRom processes the extremal points of closed curves differently from open curves.
-A curve in which the first and last points are identical is recognized as closed.
-A function, `close_seq!`, is available to ensure curves intended to be closed are made closed in an exact and proper way.
-It is _good practice_ to use this function with closed curves, and so assure they are crisp where the escribed path rejoins itself.
+You may work with open paths or with closed paths.
+A closed path is a point sequence where the first point and the last point have identical coordinantes.
+To ensure that a sequence of points is properly closed, use `close_seq!(<sequence>)`.
+If the last point is the same as the first it does nothing.
+If the last has only tiny differences from the first, a copy of the first point overwrites the last.
+Otherwise, a copy of the first point is postpended to the sequence.
+The sequence is altered in place.
+It is _good practice_ to use this function with closed curves.

 ```
 close_seq!( points )            # this is the only function that may change some part of your data
                                 # any change is limited to copying the first point into the last